GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/report-schedules/index.md

 With the Attribution Reporting API, reports are not sent immediately after a user converts.
 Instead, the browser sends them with a delay.

 Note that regardless of report type, reports are only sent when the browser is running and online.
-After the first failure to send, the report is retried after 5 minutes.
+After the first failure to send, the browser tries to send the report again after 5 minutes.
 After the second failure, the browser tries to send the report again after 15 minutes.
 After that, it's not sent.

 ## Aggregatable reports